NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 # Background
-I recently had a question come up as to why the COPY command is more performant than performing a series of INSERTs.
-I'd known that COPY is [much more performant](https://www.cybertec-postgresql.com/en/bulk-load-performance-in-postgresql/) than inserting records via `INSERT INTO`.
-While trying to come up with an answer, I realized that I didn't know how COPY is implemented.
+I recently had a question come up as to why the `COPY` command is more performant than performing a series of INSERTs.
+I'd known that `COPY` is [much more performant](https://www.cybertec-postgresql.com/en/bulk-load-performance-in-postgresql/) than inserting records via `INSERT INTO`.
+While trying to come up with an answer, I realized that I didn't know how `COPY` is implemented.
 This meant that any attempt to come up with an answer was in vain.
 By writing this post, I hope to narrow that knowledge gap and help myself get a deeper understanding of my favorite database.

-This post will focus primarily on the Postgres implementation when performing a `COPY FROM` command and will stop short of diving into the internals of `libpq`.
+This post will focus primarily on the Postgres implementation when performing a `COPY` command and will stop short of diving into the internals of `libpq`.
 This post will also serve as a primer for understanding how `INSERT INTO` works, but I won't go into much detail.
-I will start by going over what the `COPY FROM` command is, how Postgres packages data to send to `libpq`, and dive into the C function in Postgres that implements the data transfer.
+I will start by going over what the `COPY` command is, how Postgres packages data to send to `libpq`, and dive into the C function in Postgres that implements the data transfer.

-I had previously thought that COPY was somehow special, perhaps by opening a direct file connection to the underlying data table to achieve the speed COPY does - but that's not the case.
-As we'll see, COPY loads in data and utilizes a special code path to minimizes the amount of overhead to transmit data to the `libpq` backend.
+I had previously thought that `COPY` was somehow special, perhaps by opening a direct file connection to the underlying data table to achieve the speed `COPY` does - but that's not the case.
+As we'll see, `COPY` loads in data and utilizes a special code path to minimizes the amount of overhead to transmit data to the `libpq` backend.
 One of the best parts of Postgres (or open source in general) is that we can look at the source code & documentation, so we'll be diving right into some source code.
 Let's get started.

-# What even is the COPY command?
+# What even is the `COPY` command?
 Postgres provides two primary ways of inserting data into a table:

 - `INSERT INTO` and,
-- `COPY FROM`.
+- `COPY`.

 To insert data using `INSERT INTO`, we can imagine we have a `users` table with `id`,`name`, and `email`: